cidetec-energy-storage/cideMOD/README.rst

 Read the Installation Section in the documentation for more information and installation options.

-The cideMOD model is based on the finite element platform **FEniCS** and the library **multiphenics**.
-From here we will assume that the user has a working environment with *FEniCS* and *multiphenics*.
+The **cideMOD** model is based on the finite element platform FEniCS and the library multiphenics.
+From here we will assume that the user has a working environment with FEniCS and multiphenics.

-To use cideMOD, first install it using pip :
+To use **cideMOD**, first install it using pip :

 .. code-block:: console